Facebook

 CAD/CAM Integration

-The smooth integration of scanning data into the design and fabrication of dental restorations is known as computer-aided design and computer-aided manufacturing (CAD/CAM) integration.
-CAD software is used to construct dental prostheses based on scanned impressions.
-After that, the digital design is uploaded to a CAM system so that restorations can be manufactured precisely.
-CAD/CAM integration ensures a flawless fit and natural appearance by streamlining the fabrication of prostheses such as crowns and bridges.
-This improves the general quality of dental restorations while also saving time.
+The Accomplishment of CAD/CAM integration, you can utilize the scanning information to design and manufacture dental restorations.
+CAD uses scanned impressions to develop the dental prostheses.
+The design is then transferred to a CAM system so restorations can be precisely fabricated.
+CAD/CAM integration ensures a good fit and look that appears similar to natural teeth by simplifying the manufacture of prostheses such as crowns and bridges.
+CAD/CAM integration improves the quality of dental restorations while saving time.

 Benefits of Dental Scanning Machines